-On Sunday, September 7 the Federated congregation will celebrate Rally Day.
-The morning will begin with 10:00 am worship, which will be held outdoors, weather permitting.
-During the service the congregation will celebrate their safe journeys and reunion with “water communion” – sharing water collected from summer activities and travels.
-This is the start of the fall Sunday School program known as Kids’ Club and all children are welcome to attend.
-Nursery care is available for the youngest little ones.
+On Sunday, September 7 the Federated congregation celebrated Rally Day.
+The morning began with 10:00 am worship.
+During the service the congregation celebrated their safe journeys and reunion with “water communion” – sharing water collected from summer activities and travels.
+Rally Day is the start of the fall Sunday School program known as Kids’ Club and there were lots of children attending.
+Nursery care was available for the youngest little ones.

-Following the service, the Board of Religious Education will host games and activities for all ages.
-Topping off the morning will be a potluck in Dutton Hall.
-The Board of Membership and Fellowship will provide beverages; members and friends are asked to bring a dish to share and their own table service.
+Following the service, the Board of Religious Education hosted games and activities for all ages.
+Topping off the morning was a potluck in Dutton Hall.
+The Board of Membership and Fellowship providee beverages; members and friends brought a dish to share and their own table service.

 A Fall & Winter Clothing Sale will be held on Friday & Saturday, Sept.
 26-27.
 A variety of used warm clothing will be available including pants, shirts, sweaters, sweatshirts, coats, jackets, hats, scarves, gloves, boots and shoes.
 Hours on Friday are 9am – 5pm.
 Hours Saturday are 9am – 1pm.
 Prices will be very reasonable.